Classes

 Passo e Mezzo (Simplified Version) - Maestra Sara de Bonneville

-This is a version of Caroso's Passo e Mezzo from 1600, simplified in that only the women's variations (mutanza) will be danced, alternately by Dancer 1 and Dancer 2.
+This is a version of Caroso's Passo e Mezzo from 1581, simplified in that only the women's variations (mutanza) will be danced, alternately by Dancer 1 and Dancer 2.
 The men's variations will be outlined at the end of the handout but will not be taught during the class.
+Some knowledge of 16th C. Italian dance would be helpful.

 How to be an Evil Dance Laurel - Messer.
 Sion Andreas o Wynedd